 - Your adjusted family net income

-Your adjusted family net income (AFNI) is calculated using the following steps:
+Your adjusted family net income is calculated using the following steps:

 - Your family net income (your income + your spouse or common-law partner's income)

-- Plus any UCCB and RDSP amounts that you or your spouse have repaid.
+- Plus any Universal Child Care Benefit and Registered Disability Savings Plan amounts that you or your spouse have repaid.

-As of 2023, family’s with an AFNI under $34,863 will get the maximum CCB amount for each child.
+For the 2025-2026 benefit year, families with an adjusted family net income under $37,487 will get the maximum CCB amount for each child:

 3. What to do if I disagree with my CCB decision?